JJumangi/EmployeeFinder/README.md

 For this assignment:

-- I was attempting to create a note-taking application using express.
+- I was attempting to create an employee managment system.
+- This applications allows users to view all departments, view all roles, view all employees, add a department, add a role, add an employee, and update an employee role.
-- This application utlizes the inquirer package and has utilized Jest for unit testing.
+- This application utlizes the inquirer package inlcuding MySQL and Node.js.
-- The app generates a logo using 3 selected characters, a shape and two colors (one for text, one for shape) to create the logo.

-## **Link to Working Application**
+## **Link to Application Walk-Through**

+## **Instructions for running program from command line**

+- mysql -u root -p
+- enter MySQL PW
+- source db/schema.sql
+- exit
+- npm run seed
+- npm start

 Thank you for looking at my project!
 -Jon